Topic

 Change data capture: implementation strategies

-How log-based, timestamp-based, and trigger-based change data capture actually work in production, including the initial snapshot handoff, schema evolution failure modes, and the operational disciplines that keep CDC pipelines correct.
+How log-based, timestamp-based, and trigger-based CDC work in production: the snapshot-to-streaming handoff, schema-evolution failure modes, and the disciplines that keep pipelines correct.

 Read →Technique